mattermost/mattermost-marketplace/CONTRIBUTING.md

   - [Security](https://mattermost.atlassian.net/browse/MM-22225)
   - [QA](https://mattermost.atlassian.net/browse/MM-22223)

-After a new plugin has been submitted, the assignees of the issue posts the following message:
+After a new plugin has been submitted, the assignee of the issue posts the following message:
 ```
 ## Process checklist
 - [ ] Request review, create JIRA tickets, and link them here: